 - Lion head Chinese meatballs: Lion head meatballs are a famous and classic dish in Chinese cuisine.
 It is called “lion head meatball” due to the size and shape of the meatballs.
 This is a popular dish in Chinese banquets and celebrations.
-This dish is also a popular dish for Chinese New Year dinner.
+This dish is also a popular dish for Lunar New Year dinner.

 - Mapo tofu: Mapo tofu is one of the signature dishes of Sichuan cuisine.
 The creator of this dish was a lady called Chan Ma Po known for a pockmark on her face.
 You can also try another variation: mapo tofu with black beans.